mozilla-platform-ops/android-tools/create_host_utils/README.md

   - `./copy_manifests.sh`
   - cd to mozilla-central repo and `hg diff` to check that the size is close
   - commit change and create review
-    - make separate diffs for mac and linux
+    - make separate diffs for mac, linux, and windows
 - create phabricator diff
   - `moz-phab` or `arc diff`
 - run tests